damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 author: Grzegorz Bizon
 author_twitter: GrzegorzBizon
 categories: tutorial
-image_title:
+image_title: '/images/blogimages/publish-code-coverage-report-with-gitlab-pages/code-coverage-report-stats.png'
 description: "Publish code coverage report with GitLab Pages"
 ---

 In GitLab we believe that everyone can contribute.
 We also use automated testing extensively to make contributing to GitLab easier.
 Using automated testing is a great way to improve confidence when someone needs to change the code, what actually is the case in majority of contributions to software projects.

 But how do we ensure that our test suite is good enough to aid the confidence in changing behavior of the software, and what can we do to keep on improving it?

-# What is the code coverage?
+## What the code coverage is?

 Using [code coverage](https://en.wikipedia.org/wiki/Code_coverage) metric is a technique which helps to improve the test suite, and the software itself.

 Tools used to measure the code coverage usually extend the test harness environment, and make it possible to map the application execution process back to the source code while automated tests are being executed.
 With that approach, you can not only learn how much of your code is covered by tests, but it is also possible to find out what exact parts of the codebase are not covered well enough.

 Some tools also make it possible to generate code coverage reports in the HTML format that you can then review in your browser.
 It makes it  much easier to